This post may contain affiliate links. Please read our disclosure policy.

-This recipe for gluten free focaccia is crispy on the outside and light and airy on the inside, with that well-developed yeasty flavor and aroma you remember.
+This gluten free focaccia bread is crispy on the outside and light and airy on the inside, with that well-developed yeasty flavor and aroma you remember.
 Make it with your favorite dried herbs, or keep it simple!

 I worked really hard to master this gluten free focaccia recipe, and I promise that it will only take one bite to convince you that it's the best.